John-Zevgolis/Workopia/README.md

 # 🏠 Workopia

-A real estate web application built with Laravel, inspired by Zillow.
-Users can browse listings, view property details, and interact with a modern UI.
+Α modern, full-stack job board application built with Laravel 13, Inertia.js, and Vue.js.
+It is designed to provide a seamless experience for both employers looking to post vacancies and candidates searching for their next career move.

 ---